 Risk management is the process of identifying, tracking, and managing potential risks that can impact the overall health and reputation of a business.
 The Association for Project Management (APM) in the UK describes it well: “Risk analysis and risk management is a process that allows individual risk events and overall risk to be understood and managed proactively, optimizing success by minimizing threats and maximizing opportunities and outcomes.”

 Without buy-in from the top, proper stakeholder engagement, and a disciplined approach to risk identification and management, a project will carry a higher risk of failure.

 The lesson here is to tackle risk at the very start of a project and let your learnings inform decisions relative to scope, process, and resourcing.
+Consider issues that come up time and again across projects, such as fixed price contract risk, or risk related to certain times of year for customers.
 Our How to Make a Risk Management Plan article covers this and includes examples you can refer to.

 Remember this too — risk management is not just a process but about culture as well As Tom Wilson, Allianz Chief Risk Officer, reminds us: “Risk management is a culture, not a cult.
 It only works if everyone lives it, not if it's practiced by a few high priests.”

 On a higher note, there are also risks that can benefit a project.
 For example, a potential change in an organization’s policy that would remove red tape and save you time.
 These are typically referred to as opportunities, while negative risks as threats.
 You can learn more about this by reading our What Are Positive Risks in Project Management? post.

 What is the risk identification life cycle and process?